Azure/application-gateway-kubernetes-ingress/docs/annotations.md

 > **Note**
 * Annotation "appgw-ssl-certificate" will be ignored when TLS Spec is defined in ingress at the same time.
+* If a user wants different certs with different hosts, they would need to define different ingress resources.

 ### Use Azure CLI to install certificate to Application Gateway
 * Configure from a local PFX certificate file